Leadrive/slate-react-native-render/Readme.md

-Slate.js(https://github.com/ianstormtaylor/slate) requires react-dom, which is a headache if you want to render the saved editor state into react native views with the Html serializers.
+Slate.js(https://github.com/ianstormtaylor/slate) requires react-dom, which is a headache if you want to render saved editor states into react native views with the Html serializers.
 This package extract the Html and Raw serializers, removes the requirement of react-dom to make them compatiable with react-native.

 Example: